UnattendedFlight/DefCopy/README.md

 Just download the C# Installer and follow the instructions to install the newest version.

+You are temporarily required to manually download winrar to default directory if you have not already.
+This is due to Update v1.2.7§3

 # You can find the latest release for the installer [here](https://github.com/UnattendedFlight/DefCopy/releases/latest "Sonder's latest release")

 ## Usage